Greenspoint, Houston: History

 Suburban development first arrived in the area with the construction of Greenspoint Mall by development firm Federated Stores Realty in 1976.
 By contemporary standards, the 1.2 e6sqft mall was state-of-the-art, with the interior designed to mimic an urban streetscape with extensive natural lighting and organic landscaping.
 Early tenants included Foley's, Montgomery Ward, and Lord & Taylor.

 The arrival of the mall and its modern suburban amenities catalyzed a wave of development on the greenfield land surrounding it.
 In 1978, Friendswood Development Company, a subsidiary of oil giant Exxon, purchased hundreds of acres around the mall for the construction of what the Texas Observer described as a "world-class suburban business district, a hub for the corporate jet set."
 The master plan included 5,000 apartment units and eight interconnected office towers.

 The onset of the 1980s oil glut in the middle of the decade harshly affected Exxon, which cut its workforce by 40%.
 Greenspoint, faced with a glut of residential and commercial development, quickly lost its luxury appeal and price point.

 Greenspoint Mall became the apex of a growing crime problem, and by the middle of the decade, motor vehicle theft was endemic to its large surface parking lot.
 Crime problems in the Mall climaxed with the abduction and murder of Harris County Sheriff's deputy Roxyann Allee at the mall in 1991.
 After frequent robberies in the parking lot and the infamous murder of deputy Roxyann Allee the mall was nicknamed "Gunspoint."

 In 1998, Goldman Sachs purchased 24 Greenspoint-area apartment complexes, totaling 3.8 e6sqft of rentable space, for over $130 million.
 15 of those complexes were extensively renovated and merged into a large development known as "CityView", designed to appeal to higher-income young professionals.

 Since 2000, Greenspoint has suffered from multiple catastrophic flooding events, largely due to the presence of multiple high-density apartment complexes within the floodplain of Greens Bayou.
 The bayou overtopped its banks in 2001 (Tropical Storm Allison), 2002, 2003, 2016 ("Tax Day" floods), and 2017 (Hurricane Harvey).
-Three-quarters of the district's multi-family housing is located within a floodplain.

 After Hurricane Katrina struck New Orleans, Louisiana in 2005, large groups of evacuees settled into apartment complexes in the area.

 In 2017, Greenspoint Mall entered into a contract for sale to an international investment group which seeks to replace the ailing complex with mixed-use development.

 By 2020 Amazon had established a warehouse in Greenspoint.
 R.A.
 Schuetz of the Houston Chronicle stated that a "revival" in Greenspoint was occurring.
 In 2019 Florian Martin of Houston Public Media reported that year that the "Gunspoint" nickname was still in use and that despite an increase in development and a decline in the crime rate, that "It’s Not Quite Houston’s New Hotspot Just Yet".